-Regarding biogas and biomethane there may be a potential in the development of cryogenic treatment for upgrading biogas and for the condensation of upgraded biomethane to liquefied biogas.
+There may be a future potential for the development of cryogenic treatment for upgrading biogas and for the condensation of upgraded biomethane to liquefied biogas.
 However, today the technology deployment is limited by operational problems.

-Compared to other upgrading technologies cryogenic upgrading may have a lower energy demand for upgrading, no contact between gas and chemicals, production of pure CO2 as a side product and the possibility to produce liquefied biomethane (LBG) and to remove nitrogen from the gas stream.
+Compared to other upgrading technologies cryogenic upgrading may have a lower energy demand, no contact between gas and chemicals, production of pure $CO_2$ as a side product, the possibility to produce liquefied biogas (LBG) and removing nitrogen from the gas stream.